Jindřich Suza: Life and career

 Jindřich Suza was born in Třebíč; his father Alois was a bookbinder and stationery merchant.
 As a child he collected beetles and butterflies, and had a drying herbarium for specimens.
 He studied at the grammar school in Třebíč, graduating in 1910.
 He decided to study botany under the influence of his teacher Josef Uličný and his older friend and teacher Rudolf Dvořák, who supplied Suza with scientific literature to further his studies.
 Together, they went on many collecting excursions to Pojihlaví and Pooslaví.
 Suza chose lichenology and phytogeography as his main field of study in university.
 In 1911 he completed a one-year teaching course at the Teachers' Training Institute in Brno (now the Faculty of Architecture of Brno University of Technology).
 During World War I he was on military service in Vienna.
 Suza's acquaintance with Alexander Zahlbruckner afforded him the opportunity to learn the local alpine flora from this prominent lichenologist.

 In 1916 Suza began teaching at a middle-class school in Brno.
 During this time, he met another professor, Josef Podpěra, who organized botanical research in Moravia.
 Suza helped him organize a large documentary herbarium of the Moravian Museum, and by doing became well-acquainted with the domestic flora.
 After the founding of Masaryk University, Podpěra was entrusted with the management of the botanical institute, and he invited Suza to assist him.
 Suza accepted, and in 1921 became an assistant professor in the Faculty of Science.
 In 1924 he graduated as a doctor of natural sciences.
 In 1932 he gained his habilitation in the field of systematic botany.
 That same year he lectured at Charles University in Prague about cryptogamy and phytogeography.
 In 1936 he was appointed associate professor at that institution.

 After retirement, Suza continued working on floristic research.
 He collected a large comparative herbarium of lichens, which are now stored in the National Museum in Prague.
-Suza also published an exsiccata series (sets of dried herbarium specimens) titled Lichenes Bohemoslovakiae exsiccati that ran to 30 volumes.
+Suza published an exsiccata series (sets of dried herbarium specimens) titled Lichenes Bohemoslovakiae exsiccati that ran to 30 volumes.
+After his death, the National Museum Prague distributed the series Reliquiae Suzaianae e Museo Nationali Pragensi anno 1966 distributae.